nasa/cumulus/docs/upgrade-notes/upgrade-task-file-schemas.md

 ### Upgrading your workflows

+### `update-granules-cmr-metadata-file-links`

-For any workflows using the `update-granules-cmr-metadata-file-links` task, update the `Parameters` definition for the step like so:
+For any workflows using the `update-granules-cmr-metadata-file-links` task before the `hyrax-metadata-updates` and/or `post-to-cmr` tasks, update the step definition for `update-granules-cmr-metadata-file-links` as follows:

 ```hcl
     "UpdateGranulesCmrMetadataFileLinksStep": {